 Nick is a member of the Spirit of Construction Foundation.

-- Nick won an arbitration judgment for a subcontractor that obtained Ohio Prompt Payment Act interest and the subcontractor’s wrongfully withheld retainage.
+- Won an arbitration judgment for a commercial painting subcontractor that obtained Ohio Prompt Payment Act interest and the subcontractor’s wrongfully withheld retainage.

-- Nick won at trial for a subcontractor, obtaining judgment for the subcontractor’s final payment owed plus attorney’s fees.
+- Nick won a trial judgment for a commercial flooring subcontractor for the subcontractor’s final payment owed plus attorney’s fees.

-- Nick won a trial judgment against claims by a neighboring property owner for alleged damages caused during construction.
+- Won a trial judgment against claims by a neighboring property owner for alleged damages caused during construction.

-- Nick successfully defended a general contractor and its mechanic’s lien bond surety, resolving all Ohio claims against them, after a troubled new hotel project ultimately resulted in 18 mechanic’s liens being filed on the one project and 8 separate lawsuits being filed.
+- Nick successfully defended a general contractor and its surety, resolving all Ohio claims against them, after a troubled new hotel project resulted in 18 mechanic’s liens and 8 separate lawsuits.